demisto/content/Packs/FiltersAndTransformers/Scripts/GetValuesOfMultipleFIelds/README.md

 The script receives a list of fields and a context key base path.
-For example, Key=demisto.result List=username,user and will get all of the values from demisto.result.username and demisto.result.user.
+For example, Key=result List=username,user and will get all of the values from result.username and result.user.
 The Get field of the task must have the value ${.=[]}.

 ## Script Data